Syphilitic aseptic meningitis

-Syphilitic aseptic meningitis is a complication of untreated syphilis.
+Syphilitic aseptic meningitis, or syphilitic meningitis, is a complication of untreated syphilis.
 It involves inflammation of the tissues covering the brain and spinal cord caused by this bacterial infection.
 These tissues are called the meninges.

 Tests may include:

-If screening tests show a syphilis infection, more tests are done to confirm the diagnosis.
-Tests include:
+If screening tests indicate a syphilis infection, more tests are done to confirm the diagnosis.

 The goals of treatment are to cure the infection and stop symptoms from getting worse.
 Treating the infection helps prevent new nerve damage and may reduce symptoms.
 Treatment does not reverse existing damage.

 - Penicillin or other antibiotics (such as tetracycline or erythromycin) for a long time to make sure the infection goes away

 Some people may need help eating, dressing, and caring for themselves.
 Confusion and other mental changes may either improve or continue long-term after antibiotic treatment.